Hooding Ceremony and KU Commencement: Event Updates

 Profiles of Graduating Students

 Visit the KU Law Blog for a series of posts highlighting just a few of the exceptional members of the Class of 2020.
-New profiles will be added through May and June.

 Graduate Profile: Denise Dantzler, L'20